 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

 Crime: Crime against U.S. citizens in Japan is generally low and usually involves personal disputes, theft, or vandalism.
 In addition:

 Entertainment and Nightlife Districts in Tokyo:

-You must file a police report at the nearest police station before you leave Japan.
+Police reports must be filed at the nearest police station prior to departure from Japan.
 The Japanese police cannot accept reports filed from overseas.
 Report crimes to the local police at 110 and contact the U.S. Embassy at 03-3224-5000 (011-81-3-3224-5000 from overseas).
 Remember that local authorities are responsible for investigating and prosecuting the crime.